20 July 2024

 • Abstraction: Separates data access logic from business logic.

-• Flexibility: Easily swap out the data access mechanism.
+• Flexibility: Easily swap out the data access mechanism (e.g., moving from SQL to NoSQL).

-• Testability: Facilitates unit testing by allowing mock repositories.
+• Testability: Facilitates unit testing by allowing the use of mock repositories.

 The Unit of Work Pattern manages a set of operations as a single transaction.
-It tracks changes to the data entities and ensures that all operations are committed or rolled back together, maintaining data integrity.
+It tracks changes to the data entities and ensures that all operations are committed or rolled back together, maintaining strict data integrity across multiple repositories.

 No comments: